MauricioRobayo/mauriciorobayo.com/src/pages/blog/ssr-responsive-optimization.md

 <DesktopComponent className="hidden sm:block" />
 ```

-I think that approach works better for Nextjs as it preserves SSR, instead of something like this:
+I think that approach works better for Nextjs as it preserves SSR, instead of something like this which will move the rendering of the components to the client side:

 ```tsx
 const viewport = useViewport()